 2.3 Jesus’ Resurrection Was Not Made Up

-The greatest miracle, though doubted by many, is the resurrection of Jesus.
-As mentioned above (section 1.5), a falsification by Jesus’ disciples is ruled out because their Lord’s resurrection came as a surprize even to them and no reasonable motive can be found for having invented the story.
+The miracle most doubted by many is the unique miracle of the resurrection of Jesus—nothing comparable is reportable about anyone else.
+As mentioned above in section 1.4, a falsification by Jesus’ disciples can be ruled out because their Lord’s resurrection came as a surprise even to them and no reasonable motive can be found for having invented the story.

 After the shameful death of Jesus, his disciples were in despair.
 They had expected an earthly messianic king who would lead the Jewish people to repentance and oppose the godless Gentiles.
 In this situation, there was no sign of the boldness and conviction with which these men who had simple professions (e.g. fishermen), later on proclaimed the Gospel even to the leading Jews (Acts 5:27–33).
 They were so afraid of the Jews that they stayed behind locked doors (John 20:19).
 When Mary Magdalene told them about Jesus’ appearance, they did not believe her (Mark 16:9–11) but considered it a silly joke (Luke 24:11).
 When Jesus appeared to some of the apostles for the first time, they thought they had seen a ghost (Luke 24:37).
 Thomas, one of the twelve apostles, who was not present then, did not believe even his closest friends, but was convinced of it only after seeing Jesus with his own eyes (John 20:24–29).